Mojibake: Other Western European languages

 These are languages for which the ISO 8859-1 character set (also known as Latin 1 or Western) has been in use.
 However, ISO 8859-1 has been obsoleted by two competing standards, the backward compatible Windows-1252, and the slightly altered ISO 8859-15.
 Both add the Euro sign € and the French œ, but otherwise any confusion of these three character sets does not create mojibake in these languages.
 Furthermore, it is always safe to interpret ISO 8859-1 as Windows-1252, and fairly safe to interpret it as ISO 8859-15, in particular with respect to the Euro sign, which replaces the rarely used currency sign (¤).
 However, with the advent of UTF-8, mojibake has become more common in certain scenarios, e.g. exchange of text files between UNIX and Windows computers, due to UTF-8's incompatibility with Latin-1 and Windows-1252.
-But UTF-8 has the ability to be directly recognised by a simple algorithm, so that well-written software should be able to avoid mixing UTF-8 up with other encodings, so this was most common when many had software not supporting UTF-8.
+But UTF-8 can be directly recognised by a simple algorithm, so that well-written software should be able to avoid mixing UTF-8 up with other encodings, so this was most common when many had software not supporting UTF-8.
 Most of these languages were supported by MS-DOS default CP437 and other machine default encodings, except ASCII, so problems when buying an operating system version were less common.
 Windows and MS-DOS are not compatible, however.